GSA/plainlanguage.gov/_pages/about/history/index.md

 * The [Plain Language Action and Information Network (PLAIN)]({{ site.baseurl }}/about/) launched our original site in 1994 and started meeting regularly in 1995.
 This group remains at the center of the U.S. movement.

 * Vice President Gore believed that plain language promotes trust in government, and said, "Plain Language is a civil right."
-As the lead for the plain language initiative, he presented [No Gobbledygook awards]({{ site.baseurl }}/about/history/awards/) monthly to federal employees who took bureaucratic messages and turned them into plain language that citizens can understand.
+As the lead for the plain language initiative, he presented [No Gobbledygook Awards]({{ site.baseurl }}/examples/awards/) monthly to federal employees who took bureaucratic messages and turned them into plain language that citizens can understand.

 ## 1980s